Laydeez do Comics Award 2019

 Five shortlisted entries: £200 each

 The Rosalind B. Penfold Prize for “finding your voice over the age of fifty”

-will be presented as one of the shortlisted prizes.
 Rosalind B. Penfold was aged 59 when her first graphic novel, Dragonslippers: this is what an abusive relationship looks like, was published by Penguin (Canada) in 2004.
 It was subsequently translated into nine languages, becoming an important resource worldwide.
-Discussing the genre of graphic memoir in The Guardian in 2012, Mary and Bryan Talbot wrote: “Dragonslippers is a visceral account of domestic violence … It’s hard to think of a more effective medium for communicating this kind of painful experience.
+Discussing the genre of graphic memoir in The Guardian in 2012, Bryan and Mary Talbot wrote: “Dragonslippers is a visceral account of domestic violence … It’s hard to think of a more effective medium for communicating this kind of painful experience.
 Anyone who’s concerned about the prevention of violence against women should read it.”
 The Penfold Prize recognizes that many women come late to the table with a lifetime of important domestic experiences worth documenting.
-This is to encourage and reward their voices. http://www.dragonslippers.com/home.html
+This is to encourage and reward their voices.

-Everyone is a winner!
-The judging panel is made up of invited women.
-The judges have been carefully selected to represent a range of interests and varying knowledge of the graphic novel form.
+The judging panel for the LDC award was made up of invited judges, with one vote per judge.
+The judges were carefully selected to represent a range of interests and varying knowledge of the graphic novel form.